Directions and HOurs

 The Conservation Loop offers hikers wooded and open trails, bluebird box trails, conservation land labs and installed practices (brown signs), a pond, three walking bridges, a suspension bridge, meadow, wetland, amphitheater, floating observation deck, clubhouse, and observation blind.
 Behind the kiosk along the creek trail users can enjoy our newly built bird viewing area.
 An accessible trail is presently being built to the Conservation Ponds newly built accessible fishing deck.
-The Tuscarawas County Soil and Water Conservation District owns 63 acres of this portion of the Center.
 This part of the property was not reclaimed after coal mining, so high walls and coal spoil can be found during your hike.

 This trailhead is located off of County Road 139 (Old SR 39) at the end of Conservation Drive.
 When traveling west from Dover pass the main entrance and take the next right onto County Road 139 (Old SR 39) then take the first right onto Conservation Drive.
 This road will dead end into the NJC parking lot.
 The Conservation loop is 1.23 miles in length.
 Also in this location is the restroom, picnic shelter and our historic red barn.
 A hitching post and bike rack are provided for your convenience in the trees on the right of the lane.